-(formerly FA 131, FA 132, FA 233, FA 234: Painting)
+(Formerly FA 131, FA 132, FA 233, FA 234: Painting)

 A course in the technical and aesthetic fundamentals of painting, covering construction of a canvas, selection and use of materials, basic color theory, and realistic and expressive paint handling.
 Students will work in both traditional and experimental painting styles.
 Studio: 6 hours per week.
 (Fa,Sp) 3 credits.
 May be taken up to four times as ART 151, ART 152, ART 251, ART 252, all of which run concurrently.
 Prerequisite: ART 111.
-Prerequisite in drawing is strongly recommended.